petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-an-iframe-client-extension.md

 ## Examine and Modify the Client Extension

-The IFrame client extension is in the sample workspace's `client-extensions/liferay-sample-iframe-1/` folder.
-It's defined in the `client-extension.yaml` file:
+The `client-extensions/liferay-sample-iframe-1/client-extension.yaml` file defines the IFrame client extension project in the sample workspace:

 ```yaml
 liferay-sample-iframe-1-counter-app: